Where do we meet?

 - Some water.
 Attach to your bike in a bottle holder – you might get thirsty if it’s hot!
 (But there are public taps and toilets at our photo stop location halfway.)

 - A bike light.
 As well as helping the spectacle during the ride, if the weather turns rainy on the day, you’re required by law to have a light turned on fixed to your bicycle.

 - Stuff to make noise.
-Whistles, horns, bells, make a noise and let those cars know who they should respect!
+Whistles, horns, bells, make a noise and let those cars know who they need to respect!

 Can I leave my stuff at the staging area during the ride?

-In the spirit of BODY POSITIVITY, one of the cornerstones of our event is to specifically educate our young people as to what the human body actually looks like – in all its varied shapes and sizes!
+In the spirit of BODY POSITIVITY, one of the points of our event is to specifically educate our young people as to what the human body actually looks like – in all its varied shapes and sizes!
 However, we understand that some people may want to take photographs and videos of our participants for all the wrong reasons.
 The nature of this event is that it will be a public spectacle, and members of the public will naturally pick up their phones and start taking photos and videos which they have the right to.

 We cannot be in the position to impose conditions or restrictions on public photography during the ride, and in general we suggest you use disguises as mentioned on our FAQ page if you are concerned.